Codecademy/docs/content/cpp/cpp.md

   - "paths/computer-science"
 ---

-C++ is a very popular language for performance-critical applications that rely on speed and efficient memory management.
+C++ is a very powerful language for performance-critical applications that rely on speed and efficient memory management.
 It’s used in a wide range of industries including software and game development, robotics, microcontrollers, VR/AR, and scientific computing.

 Fun fact: Codecademy's Learn C++ course was co-written with the C++ creator, Bjarne Stroustrup.